asma019/EMI-Calculator-usign-NexJS/CONTRIBUTING.md

 ## License

-By contributing to this project, you agree that your contributions will be licensed under the project's [MIT License](LICENSE).
+By contributing to this project, you agree that your contributions will be licensed under the project's [Apache License 2.0](LICENSE).

 ---